canonical/spark-k8s-toolkit-py/CONTRIBUTING.md

 ## Developing

-When developing we advise to use virtual environment to confine the installation of this package and its dependencies.
-Please refer to [venv](https://docs.python.org/3/library/venv.html), [pyenv](https://github.com/pyenv/pyenv)  and [conda](https://docs.conda.io/en/latest/), for some tools that help you to create and manage virtual environments.
+When developing we advise you to use virtual environment to confine the installation of this package and its dependencies.
+Please refer to [venv](https://docs.python.org/3/library/venv.html), [pyenv](https://github.com/pyenv/pyenv) or [conda](https://docs.conda.io/en/latest/), for some tools that help you to create and manage virtual environments.
-We also advise you to read how Poetry integrated with virtual environments [here](https://python-poetry.org/docs/managing-environments/).
+We also advise you to read how Poetry integrates with virtual environments [here](https://python-poetry.org/docs/managing-environments/).

 The project uses [tox](https://tox.wiki/en/latest/) for running CI/CD pipelines and automation on different enviroments, whereas setup of python agnostic components can be done using the [Makefile](./Makefile).